ARUNJAISWAL1/practice_lumna/readme2.md

 In order to get the data from the form submission you have to add name attributes to the elements and add

+form name="contact" method="POST" netlify

-<form name="contact" netlify> this attribute needs to be added to the form attribute
+this attribute needs to be added to the form attribute

 Post making any changes to the project.
 Go to deploys section on the website of nelify and press "triggerdeploy"